 Episode 1: Exercise, Willpower & Self-Principle

-In the very first episode of the Martial Art of Self podcast, I share my personal insights and realizations when it comes to exercise, willpower and self-principle.
-We explore the following questions: Is it possible to push through the laziness to exercising, as well as the lethargy, and resistance towards training?
+In the very first episode of the Martial Art of Self podcast, I share my personal insights and realizations when it comes to exercise, willpower, self-principle and laziness to exercising.
+We explore the following questions: Is it possible to push through the laziness to exercising, as well as the lethargy, and resistance towards our martial arts training?
 Can it be that we can create a motivation point within ourselves that can move through any negative emotions, such as a laziness to exercising?

 I believe that exercise within martial arts is not only a tool for building physical strength, but self-character.
 One can take all the words within martial arts and philosophy (such as strength and power) and apply it to other aspects of our lives – making martial arts an integral part of us.

 To become self-motivated and develop the strength to meet many internal resistances and challenges towards training, such as the laziness to exercising, and growing ourselves is absolutely possible.
 In this episode I explain what has worked for me and how I am living it.

 Music by Fidelis Spies